-This page provides information on servicing your EEA customers in a no-deal scenario, safeguarded funds and access to payment systems.
+This page provides information on servicing your EEA customers after the end of the transition period.

-Servicing your EEA customers in a no-deal scenario
+Servicing your EEA customers after the transition period

-If you decide not to continue business in the EEA after Brexit, you should communicate this clearly to your customers and ensure that any customer funds are returned.
+If you decide not to continue business in the EEA once the transition period ends, you should communicate this clearly to your customers in good time and ensure any customer funds are returned.
 Where customer funds are held in safeguarding accounts in foreign credit institutions, arrangements should be in place to ensure customers will continue to be able to claim their funds, where necessary.

-Currently, banks and payment service providers do not need to provide the name and address of the originating payer when making intra-EEA payments.
-However, this will be required for payments between the UK and the EEA when the UK is no longer part of the EU.
-Firms should ensure they are ready to provide the relevant customer information when making payments after the UK has left the EU in the case of a no-deal Brexit, including in relation to direct debit transactions.
+Currently, banks and payment service providers do not need to provide the name and address of the originator/debtor when making payments between the UK and the EEA.
+However, this will be required for payments between the UK and the EEA after the transition period ends.
+Firms should ensure they are ready to provide the relevant customer information when making payments, including in relation to direct debit transactions.

 If your firm uses the SEPA payment schemes, the European Payments Council published a statement on 14 July 2020 with further information about getting ready for the end of the transition period.